-We displayed 93 cases where at least one of the methods produced a different split to the expert.
+We displayed 93 cases to the expert.
+In each case where at least one of the methods produced a different split.
 The expert was shown the results from the three methods side-by-side, and asked to rank them.
 The evaluation was blind (i.e., the expert was not told which of the methods produced each result).
-We used a streamtube representation for the curves and juxtaposed clusters with the surface of lateral ventricles (areas of cerebrospinal fluid in the brain) extracted to provide an anatomical landmark.
+We used a streamtube representation for the curves and juxtaposed clusters with the surface of lateral ventricles (areas of cerebrospinal fluid in the brain) extracted from the original MRI data set to provide an anatomical landmark.
 The expert were able to interactively manipulate the viewpoint, zoom-in and out, and rotate the models.
 The ranking decisions were based on the following criteria: anatomical correctness (whenever the expert recognized a candidate cluster), anatomical and physiological plausibility, and amount of information conveyed by the resulting clustering.
 The goal in this scenario is to evaluate whether the resulting clustering decision helps to identify biologically distinct structures in the DTI data.